Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Estimation procedure for the heavy-tailed VAR model

 \end{itemize} \end{assumption}

-\begin{remark} Assumption \ref{Assumption1}(a) is the strictly stationary and stable conditions for the VAR(1) representation of the model \eqref{eq-2.4}.
-Assumption \ref{Assumption1}(c) stands for the heavy-tailedness in the VAR model.
-We note that, under Assumption \ref{Assumption1}(a)--(b), the condition $\max_{1\leq i \leq p+r} \E (|\epsilon_{d,i}|^{c_{\epsilon}})<\infty$ implies the condition $\max_{1\leq i \leq p+r} \E (|\xi_{d,i}|^{c_{\epsilon}})<\infty$ when $s_{\beta}$ is bounded by some positive constant (see Lemma A.1 in the Appendix).
+\begin{remark} Assumption \ref{Assumption1}(a) is the strictly stationary and stable conditions for the VAR(1) representation of the model \eqref{eq-2.3}.
+Assumption \ref{Assumption1}(c) allows the heavy-tailedness in the VAR model.
+Since we consider the high-dimensional VAR model, we need the moment condition for $\xi_{d,i}$, such as $\max_{1\leq i \leq p+r} \E (|\xi_{d,i}|^{c_{\epsilon}})<\infty$.
+However, under Assumption \ref{Assumption1}(a)--(b), the condition $\max_{1\leq i \leq p+r} \E (|\epsilon_{d,i}|^{c_{\epsilon}})$ $<\infty$ implies the condition $\max_{1\leq i \leq p+r} \E (|\xi_{d,i}|^{c_{\epsilon}}) <\infty$ when $s_{\beta}$ is bounded by some positive constant (see Lemma \ref{Lemma1} in the Appendix).
+We note that we do not impose the bounded $s_{\beta}$ throughout the paper; thus, we need the moment condition for $\xi_{d,i}$.
 Assumption \ref{Assumption1}(d) is required to handle the dependency in the VAR model.
-Under Assumption \ref{Assumption1}(a), Assumption \ref{Assumption1}(d) holds under some mild conditions on $\bepsilon_{d}$ \citep{liebscher2005towards, wong2020lasso}.
+Under Assumption \ref{Assumption1}(a), Assumption \ref{Assumption1}(d) holds if the process $(\tilde{\bxi}_{d})_{d=1,2,\ldots}$ is geometric ergodic (see Proposition 2 in \citet{liebscher2005towards} and Fact 5 in the online Appendix of \citet{wong2020lasso}).
+We note that the geometric ergodicity can be obtained under the mild condition on $\bepsilon_{d}$ (see Example 3 in \citet{wong2020lasso}).
 Assumption \ref{Assumption1}(e) represents the concentration property of the non-parametric estimator $\hat{\bxi}_{d}$.
 In Section \ref{SEC-4}, we propose a method for constructing $\hat{\bxi}_{d}$ and show its associated inequality holds with high probability.
 Assumptions \ref{Assumption1}(f)--(g) are the eigenvalue conditions for the Hessian matrices $\nabla ^{2}{\mathcal{L}}^{F,i}_{\tau,\varpi}(\bbeta_i)$ and $\nabla ^{2}{\mathcal{L}}^{I,i}_{\tau,\varpi}(\bbeta_i)$, respectively.
 This is called the localized restricted eigenvalue ($LRE$) condition \citep{fan2018lamm, sun2020adaptive}, which implies strictly positive restricted eigenvalues over a local neighborhood. \end{remark}

 The following theorem provides the convergence rate of $\hat{\bbeta}_i$ defined in \eqref{eq-3.1} and \eqref{eq-3.3}.